-3. Alternatives Assessment for the Nuclear NPS: Needs Alternatives
+Chapter 3.
+Alternatives Assessment for the Nuclear NPS: Need Alternatives

 - 3.1.1 Nuclear power stations have the potential to affect sustainable development.
 The nature and significance of these effects essentially depend upon if nuclear power stations are built, how many are built, where they are built and when they are built.
-The decision to prepare a draft Nuclear NPS, the way in which the draft Nuclear NPS is developed and its contents will have an impact upon the number, location and timing of any new nuclear power stations which might eventually be built by energy companies. - 3.1.2 With regard to good policy and plan making, and in accordance with the requirements of the SEA Directive, a phased approach to assessing realistic options was taken for preparing the draft Nuclear NPS.
-It is not the purpose of the SEA or AoS to decide the alternatives to be chosen for plan; this is the role of the decision-makers preparing the plan.
-The AoS provides information on the relative performance of the reasonable alternatives for the plan and helps make the decision-making more transparent.
-The phased approach to options assessment was set out in the Update Report and is summarised as follows: - Need do we need the Nuclear NPS? - Process how should the Nuclear NPS be developed? - Location where should the new nuclear power stations be built? - 3.1.3 This chapter describes the AoS of the high level options for assessing whether we need the Nuclear NPS.
-The Government considered that there were three possible high level and realistic options for whether we need a Nuclear NPS: - "Nuclear NPS" option: an NPS in line with Government policy; - "NPS that prohibits Nuclear" option: an NPS that prohibits the construction of any new nuclear power stations and considers the alternative infrastructure that would take place if nuclear was not in the energy mix; - "No NPS" option: construction of new nuclear power stations under a business as usual scenario where there is no Nuclear NPS to set the framework for development consents.
+The decision to prepare a Nuclear NPS, the way in which a Nuclear NPS is developed and its contents will have an impact upon the number, location and timing of any new nuclear power stations which might eventually be built by energy companies. - 3.1.2 With regard to good policy and plan making, and in accordance with the requirements of the SEA Directive61 a phased approach to assessing realistic options was taken for preparing the revised draft Nuclear NPS.
+It is not the purpose of the SEA or AoS to decide the alternative to be chosen for the plan this is the role of the decision-makers preparing the plan.
+The AoS provides information on the relative performance of reasonable alternatives for the plan and helps make the decision-making more transparent.
+The phased approach62 undertaken to assess alternatives was: - Need is the Nuclear NPS needed? - Process how should the Nuclear NPS be developed? - Location where should new nuclear power stations be built? - 3.1.3 This chapter sets out the assessment of Need.
+Chapter 4 sets out the assessment of Process and Chapter 5 sets out the assessment of Location. - 3.1.4 The Government considered that there were three possible high level and realistic options for assessing whether a Nuclear NPS is needed: - Nuclear NPS an NPS in line with Government policy;